sunxiaojie99/ir_doc/README.md

 ```
 This will train on the demo data for 10 epochs with 4 gpu cars.
 The training log will be saved into `log/`.
 At the end of training, model parameters will be saved into `output/`.
 To start the training on the full dataset, please set `TRAIN_SET=dureader-retrieval-baseline-dataset/train/dual.train.tsv`.

 **Note**: We strongly recommend to use more gpus for training.
-The performance increases with the effective batch size, which is related to the number of gpus.
-For single-gpu training, please turn off the option `use_cross_batch` in `script/run_dual_encoder_train.sh`.
+The performance increases with the effective batch size, which is related to the number of gpus. 如果使用单gpu训练， please turn off the option `use_cross_batch` in `script/run_dual_encoder_train.sh`.

-#### Prediction
+#### Prediction 预测
+用微调过的参数在验证集上验证
 To predict with fine-tuned parameters, (e.g. on the devlopment set), please run the following command:

 ```